 Can I control it?

 This simple advice can be a big help in your crusade against inflammation:

 - Protect yourself against environmental imbalances.
 This includes cigarette smoke and toxic commercial cleaners.

 - Make sure you get to do enough physical exercise.
 Daily activities activate your immune cells making your body more resistant to infections.

 - Don’t underestimate stress and the power of calm and balance.
 Explore the benefits of meditation and mindfulness.
 Use their power to be better prepared for hiccups and curveballs that life will inevitably throw your way.

 - Choose your food products wisely.
 And this brings us to a proper diet.

 What is an anti-inflammatory diet?

 In a nutshell, it means sticking to the diet plans that encourage you to eat foods which help reduce or prevent inflammation.
-A typical diet of that kind makes an emphasis on fruits and vegetables, legumes and lentils, fatty fish and organic meat, fresh herbs, seeds and spices, nuts, whole grains, healthy fats and more.
+A typical diet of that kind makes an emphasis on fruits and vegetables, legumes and lentils, fatty fish and organic meat, fresh herbs, smoothies, seeds and spices, nuts, whole grains, healthy fats and more.

 Ongoing inflammation can be easily provoked by wrong foods and other promoters.
 That’s why it’s important to choose your food carefully and even change some of your eating habits.